U.S. shutdown talks falter, Trump threatens emergency powers

 In a Dec.
 11 meeting with Pelosi and Schumer, Trump said he would be “proud” to shut the government over the security issue and would not blame Democrats.
 He has since said they are responsible.

-Administration officials and congressional staffers are set to meet on Saturday to try to end the impasse, the White House said.
+White House officials and congressional staffers will meet at 11 a.m.
+EST (1600 GMT) on Saturday to try to end the impasse, White House spokesman Hogan Gidley said.

 House Republican leader Kevin McCarthy told reporters that Trump had named Vice President Mike Pence, senior aide Jared Kushner and Secretary of Homeland Security Kirstjen Nielsen to work over the weekend.